minou65/NMEA2000-Relaybox/readme.md

 | 13 | Relais 8 |
 | 23 | internal LED |

+### Case
+You will find in the stl folder two stl files.
+One for case and one for the lid.

 ## Configuration
 After the first boot, there are some values needs to be set up.
 These items are maked with __*__ (star) in the list below.